Molecular Genetic Analysis of Muscle Gene and Protein Function During Drosophila Development

 We have produced additional transgenic fly lines that express other myosin isoforms, particular mutant myosins and putative suppressor mutations.
 Currently, we are isolating single isoforms of the myosin protein from these lines to determine the biochemical and biophysical properties that are encoded by particular variable regions of the protein, e.g. actin binding ability, ATPase kinetics, in vitro thin filament motility.
 Transient kinetic studies are performed in collaboration with Dr. Michael Geeves (University of Kent at Canterbury).
 Muscles with altered myosin isoforms are studied in collaboration with Dr. Douglas Swank (Rensselaer Polytechnique Institute) to assess how mechanical properties are affected by the alterations.
 Overall our approach should lead to a more complete understanding of the in vitro and in vivo properties imparted by particular regions of the myosin molecule.

-We are dissecting the role of myosin domains and residues in Drosophila cardiac muscle in collaboration with Dr. Rolf Bodmer and Dr. Karen Ocorr (Sanford-Burnham Institute).
+We are dissecting the role of myosin domains and residues in Drosophila cardiac muscle in collaboration with Dr. Rolf Bodmer, Dr. Karen Ocorr (Sanford-Burnham Institute) and Dr. Anthony Cammarato (Johns Hopkins University).
 Using their quantitative videomicroscopy set-up, we have documented myosin-based defects that mimic human dilated cardiomyopathy and restrictive cardiomyopathy.
 We are also examining the effects of myosin mutations known to cause cardiomyopathy in humans, with the goal of developing approaches to suppress these defects by genetic or pharmacological treatments.

 We are producing and analyzing Drosophila models of several myosin-based human diseases: inclusion body myopathy type 3, myosin storage myopathy and Freeman-Sheldon syndrome.
 The goal is to determine how the mutations affect muscle development and aging using an organism with a defined genetic background.
 Studies on muscle ultrastructure, myosin biochemistry and muscle physiology will aid in understanding the cause and effects of each disease.